pingshiyu/cangjie-pbt/Resumptions-Testing.md

 `HandleUnknown` itself doesn't actually need to change: separation of concerns, and code is easier to understand / read / maintain.

+Moreover, this is a handler of _only_ immediate effects, meaning we incur minimal runtime cost by using effects for our implementation, in the meanwhile buying a lot more extensibility and maintainability.

+Such a pattern of separating the deferred and immediate handlers can be useful elsewhere too.

 ## Supporting Arbitrary Types
 Building on the previous implementation, it becomes a type-puzzles problem to generalise it to arbitrary function types `UnknownFunction<A, B>`.